ngovinhtn/Low-resource-Machine-Translation/README.md

-# English - Vietnamese, French - Vietnamese bilingual corpus for Neural Machine Translation
+# English - Vietnamese, French - Vietnamese, Chinese - Vietnamese and Japanese - Vietnamese bilingual corpus for Neural Machine Translation
 The data is collected from TED talks.
 More detailed information about the data, please go to https://github.com/ngovinhtn/LowresMT/Datasets

 ## Datasets